pwtail/readme/README.md

 if it is a server-sent message.
 However, we can imagine we have a separate service for sending messages, and `ws.send` delegates to it.
 So, a perfectly valid django view.

-Now, few people know that we can use the same, or very similar, code to run it asynchronously - without a single await statement (and yes, `ws.send` could actually be a server-sent message in that case).
-For that, django should be using an async database backend, the http client - to have the async implementation, and the ws server is always asynchronous.
-But the public **API can be the same** for sync and async versions.
-And with balrog, it is the same!
+Now, we'll try to apply the above-stated approach for it.
+No real code at this stage yet, but we can imagine we have all of the following provided:

+- async database backend for django
+- async implementation of the http client
+- websocket server - that is always asynchronous

+Now, what I'm trying to say is that all the async implementations above can be hidden under the hood, the API most likely being shared with their sync counterparts.
+So the code snippet above likely won't change at all.

 **The name**